kew24/proj-Westra-data202/Report.md

 </tbody>
 </table>

 All of these pathway functions are pretty clear, except the "other" category.
-I couldn't find any reason in the article or code for why these 2 genes (*JAK2* and *ATM*) specifically were included.
+I couldn't find an abundantly clear reason in the article or code for why these 2 genes (*JAK2* and *ATM*) specifically were included.
 Looking through journal articles revealed that *ATM* is in a [key DDR-related pathway for "critical DNA damage response kinases"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961503/), and that mutations in *JAK2* have previously been [found in patients with myeloproliferative disorders](https://www.nature.com/articles/nature03546).
 Because of these previous studies, it would make sense that these two extra genes were included.
-However, I think it would have been better if a more thorough explanation had detailed why these two "other genes" were selected, instead of it being a seemingly haphazard choice.
+Further, the figure legend for Figure 1 revealed that these 10 genes were the "ten most commonly mutated genes" in this cohort.
+It makes sense, then, that they would choose these 10 genes to do the analysis on, however from what I could tell, this was only mentioned briefly in the figure legend.
+I think it would have been better if a more thorough explanation had detailed why these 10 genes -- especially the two "other genes" -- were selected.
+As it is, my initial thought was that it was a seemingly haphazard choice, so more discussion on the selection of these genes would have been appreciated.

 #### Model Creation